mavlink/mavlink-devguide/en/guide/serialization.md

 *MAVLink 2* implementations *must* truncate any empty (zero-filled) bytes at the end of the serialized payload before it is sent.
 This contrasts with *MAVLink 1*, where bytes were sent for all fields regardless of content.

+An implementation that receives a (non compliant) MAVLink 2 message with zero-filled trailing bytes must still support decoding of the message (if it is otherwise valid), and provide methods to route/forward the messages.
+The message may be forwarded either completely unaltered (i.e. with the zeros untrimmed and original CRC) or the forwarding implementation may trim the zeros and recalculate the CRC.

 The actual fields affected/bytes saved depends on the message and its content (MAVLink [field reordering](../guide/serialization.md#field_reordering) means that all we can say is that any truncated fields will typically be those with the smallest data size, or extension fields).

 > **Note** The protocol only truncates empty bytes at the end of the serialized message payload; any null bytes/empty fields within the body of the payload are not affected.

-> **Note** A MAVLink 2 message that is sent with zero-filled trailing bytes is non-compliant with this specification.
-  Even so, MAVLink 2 libaries should still allow the message to be decoded (if it is otherwise valid), and methods to route/forward the messages should either forward it completely unchanged or trim the zeros and recalculate the CRC.

 ### CRC_EXTRA Calculation {#crc_extra}